 - A recovery plan

-In some cases, your recovery plan may require further examination and treatment by additional members of our sports concussion team (e.g., neurologists, physical medicine and rehabilitation experts).
+In some cases, your recovery plan may require further examination and treatment by additional members of our sports concussion team, such as neurologists or physical medicine and rehabilitation experts.

-Using industry-standard tests, a sports medicine physician and staff athletic trainer will assess symptoms such as:
+Using industry-standard tests, a sports medicine physician and staff athletic trainer will assess symptoms such as orientation, memory, concentration, balance, neurocognition and vestibular status.

 What The Pros Use